nick99nack/JSBingoSlots/README.md

 # JSBingoSlots
-Slingo-like game written in Javascript, HTML and CSS.
+Slingo-like game written in JavaScript, HTML and CSS.